bcarpenter7/blog-react-final/Unit_1/10-testing/10.1.1-testing-lab/readme.md

 So far, we have written tests for functions that are already complete.
 But it is important to note that this is not necessary.
 We could write tests for a function before we implement the function, as long as we know what the expected behavior of that function should be.

-Writing our tests before we write our code is called **_test-driven development_**, and this is a commonly used strategy in many areas of software development.
+Writing our tests before we write our code is called **_test-driven development_**, and this is a commonly used strategy in many areas of software development. **_Test-driven development_** is typically referred to by the acronym 'TDD' and has many benefits beyond producing a robust test suite.
+This methodology encourages engineers to be proactive with their design and think deeply about how they will solve problems before beginning to write code, as you cannot write proper tests without first understanding the axioms of the solution your project requires.
+TDD will also expose areas in projects that are difficult to test and will allow engineers to get ahead of difficult test scenarios before hand, this encourages engineers to write code that adheres more closely to best practices.

 Let’s look at an example: